 Q2.
-Will current desktop software solutions continue to be supported?
+Are desktop software solutions still supported?

 Q3.
 What is a Software ID?

-Q4.
+Q5.
 How secure is this solution, what if a fraudulent user obtains the software ID?

 No. The Software ID is only required to be unique across the cloud software provider business entity (ABN).
 There is no risk if two different software provider business entities (ABNs) happen to generate and provide the same software ID to their clients.